-From gothic double bills and al fresco Shakespeare to global mega hits, here are some of the best theatre shows to book now in Birmingham.
+From global mega hits and pantomime favourites to critically lauded one-woman performances, here are some of the best theatre shows to book now in Birmingham.

 Black Sabbath - The Ballet | Thu 18 Sep - Sat 27 Sep | Birmingham Hippodrome